-Process & Key Dates
+Process & Deadlines

 All undergraduate applicants to the BYU School of Music must follow the application process detailed below.
 Applicants are encouraged to learn more about the school’s undergraduate programs.

-Admissions to the Music Education and Music Dance Theater programs are independent from the general School of Music application process.
+Admissions to the Music Education and Music Dance Theatre programs are independent from the general School of Music application process.
 Please see the Music Education audition requirements or Music Dance Theatre pages for more information about applying to these programs.

 All other applicants should complete the following steps (unless otherwise specified):

-|December 1 (priority)—February 1 (final)||Submit BYU Application.
-All students must apply both to BYU and to the School of Music.
+Deadline to submit the School of Music Application.
+All students must apply to both BYU and to the School of Music.
+Deadlines for the BYU application are different and may be found here.
 Once you apply to BYU, you will be given a NET ID user name (not a BYU ID number) and password, which you will need to apply to the School of Music.
 Students often do not find out whether they have been accepted to the university until after their audition with the School of Music.

-|First week of January||Classical Voice, Violin, Piano and Commercial Music applicants only: Notification date for live audition invitations.
+Classical Voice, Violin, Piano and Commercial Music applicants only: Notification date for live audition invitations.
 Those invited who cannot attend live auditions may still be considered for the program.

 Last Saturday in January